Mix, toss and coat the paneer cubes with the starch, red chilli powder, crushed black pepper, salt and bragg liquid aminos or soy sauce.

 When one side is light golden, turn over and fry the second side.
 Then turn over and continue to fry till light golden.
 Do not fry for too long as paneer will become hard.

-Do not fry the paneer cubes for too long as then they will become dense.
+Do not fry the paneer cubes for too long as then they will become dense and won't taste good.

 In a small bowl add 1 tablespoon tapioca starch or corn starch or potato starch and 2 tablespoons water.
 Mix very well.